 The Bureau of Land Management (BLM) and DOI oversees the roundups and care of the animals.
 Most of the land is in 12 Western states, including Alaska.
 Helicopters chase down the horses, up to 20 miles, over jagged volcanic rock, and drive them into overcrowded makeshift pens.
 There is no consideration given towards foals or injured horses that struggle to keep up in the panic-driven stampede.

 Once rounded up, the wild horses go to government-run holding facilities.
 To date, an estimated 47,000 horses and burros live in pens with little or no shade, almost double the number of wild horses left to roam free in America.

-Whilst some of the wild horses end up being adopted out through BLM programs, many end up spending the rest of their lives confined in these facilities and are often used for the research of contraceptive and various new drugs for horses.
-Many of the wild horses are dealt the hand of abuse and cruelty and end up in rodeos as bucking broncos.
+While some wild horses end up being adopted out through BLM programs, many spend the rest of their lives confined in these facilities.
+At these facilities, some wild horses become lab animals used for the research of contraceptive and various new drugs for horses, many of the wild horses are dealt the hand of abuse and cruelty and end up in rodeos as bucking broncos.

-The wild horses are ‘supposed to be’ protected under the Wild free roaming horse and Burro Act of 1971, however the Department of the Interior and the US Forest Service have a tainted perception of their rights to roam free and often see them as ‘feral’ nuisances.
-ARM’s investigations and documentation are crucial in protecting and ensuring these iconic wild horses survival.
+The wild horses are ‘supposed to be’ protected under the Wild free-roaming horse and Burro Act of 1971, however, the Department of the Interior and the US Forest Service have a tainted perception of their rights to roam free and often see them as ‘feral’ nuisances.
+ARM’s investigations and documentation are crucial in protecting and ensuring these iconic wild horses’ survival.